kylewelsby/thriva-code-challenge/NOTES.md

 ## 2020-08-25 10:48:00

 Implemented the functionality for the progress bar, decided to use the route name as the marker for the position of the progress bar.
-However this would possibly could be revisited again, as it would be easy to miss out the maintance part for this progress bar when adding another stage to the onboarding.
-The progress bar might display a empty value on a unknown stage.
+However, this would possibly be re-visited again, as it would be easy to miss out the maintenance part for this progress bar when adding another stage to the onboarding.
+The progress bar might display an empty value on an unknown view.

+## 2020-08-25 15:52:00

+I believe I have completed the core tasks set out in this code challenge.
+It has taken me a few different sessions over several days to get to a completion point I am happy to submit.

+### Talking points:
+* **Why was this completed sooner?** - Timing of this code challenge coordinated with a recent apartment move.
+I underestimated how long moving a "settling in" would take.
+I have been attempting to do this code challenge around sorting numerous administrations and environmental issues.
+This delay should not be a reflection of my ability to deliver.
+I'm in the firm belief that it's best to give my best knowledge instead of delivering unfinished work.
+No customer would be happy with on-time but non-working deployments.

+* **What about unit-testing and Test Driven Development?**  -  TDD is a luxury on projects with a great deal of business logic and time to follow the correct patterns, "Red, Green, Refactor".
+However, the given time constraint and nature of this project, I decided to omit heavy unit testing in favour of our e2e and functional testing covered by Cypress.io.
+I usually would run `jest --watchAll` when writing code and work with quick terminal feedback look instead of eyeball testing by refreshing the browser and clicking around the application.
+When giving feedback on Pull Requests, I like to see tests covering the nature of the change.

+* **What would I have done differently on this challenge?**  -
+  * Firstly, and to be completely honest, I would have liked to have seen the attached codebase earlier.
+It completely missed from the context of the email.
+Ideally would have been great to have forked the project directly on GitHub.
+  * I would have like to have written more unit tests for components to cover a few different edges.
+  * I would have preferred to have had the right amount of focus time on the project in one go.
+  * It would have been nice to see a couple working unit and e2e tests in place to prove the project is working as expect from a starting point to avoid in-depth debugging into complexities which could be questionable about system differences.

+* **What's my view on CSS and HTML syntax tools "Stylus and Pug"?** - I tend to write my code as native as possible without any additional steps to transpose or re-interpolate code to HTML & CSS.
+I can see and understand the appeal, for a more straightforward writing and development environment.

+* **How do you like your feedback?** - With anything, feedback is very crucial to understand and improve oneself, product or business.
+Ideally, it is best to give negative feedback wrapped in good feedback, much like a burger "feedback burger"  Good-bad-good.